Survivorship Shakespeare

 For the 2020-2021 season we brought Spanish adaptations of our popular interactive Bard Buddies and Fairy Tales Around the World programs to the Backside Learning Center, free of charge for participants.
 Kentucky Shakespeare Artist Educator Ashley Cabrera facilitated the program.

-For 2022-2023 and 2023-2024, we returned with spring arts residencies at Backside Learning Center and Camp Shakespeare scholarships.
+Since 2022, we have returned with spring arts residencies at Backside Learning Center and Camp Shakespeare scholarships.

 Backside Learning Center programming made possible by Arts for All Kentucky.